Minimum Resource Threshold Policy Under Partial Interference: Estimation

 \subsection{An Indirect Approach Via Outcome Modeling}

-Next, we present a correct, but naive solution where we indirectly use the outcome regression model to find the optimal rule, sometimes referred to as the ``indirect'' approach \citep{Moodie2013}.
-Formally, let $\widehat{\mu}$ be an estimate of $\mu^*$; see Section \ref{sec:ObservationalStudy} on how to estimate $\mu^*$ under partial interference.
-Then, an estimate of $\LB$ for a given $\bx_i$, denoted as $\widehat{\LB}_{\indirect}(\bx_i)$, is obtained by replacing $\mu$ with $\widehat{\mu}$ in \eqref{eq-def:lowerB} and doing a grid search on the unit interval.
+We present a naive estimator of the {\OURR} based on indirectly using the outcome regression model, sometimes referred to as the ``indirect'' approach \citep{Moodie2013}; see \citet{Deliu2022} for a recent review.
+Formally, let $\widehat{\mu}$ be an estimator of $\mu^*$; see Section \ref{sec:ObservationalStudy} on estimating $\mu^*$ under partial interference.
+Then, under Assumptions \hyperlink{(A1)}{(A1)}-\hyperlink{(A4)}{(A4)}, an estimator of $\LB^*$ for a given $\bx_i$, denoted as $\widehat{\LB}_{\indirect}(\bx_i)$, is obtained by replacing $\mu$ with $\widehat{\mu}$ in \eqref{eq-def:lowerB} and \eqref{eq-def:lowerB SO} and doing a grid search on the unit interval:

-We make a few remarks about the indirect allocation rule $\widehat{\LB}_{\indirect}$, all of which are well-known either in the literature on optimal treatment regimes.
-First, $\widehat{\LB}_{\indirect}$ does not yield a closed, functional form of the allocation rule.
-Second, similar to prior observations on indirect methods under no interference, $\widehat{\LB}_{\indirect}$ may have poor finite-sample properties compared to our preferred approach below that directly estimate $\LB^*$ \citep{Zhao2012} and we reconfirm this observation under partial interference in Sections \ref{sec:Simulation} and \ref{sec:SenegalData}.
+We again remark that Assumption \hyperlink{(A5)}{(A5)} is not necessary for the indirect approach.
+However, one notable limitation of the indirect approach is that it relies on the correct specification of the outcome model $\mu^*$.
+Also, similar to \citet{Zhao2012}'s observation about the indirect approach under no interference, our indirect approach may have poor finite-sample properties compared to an approach that directly estimates $\LB^*$.
+In Sections \ref{sec:Simulation} and \ref{sec:SenegalData}, we reconfirm this observation under partial interference and, consequently, we recommend the direct approach for estimating the {\OURR}.